davidkhala/fabric-common/nodejs/admin/README.md

 - service discovery

 ## Notes
-- channel.getChannelConfig(peer) will not be rebuilt: always get it from orderer
+- channel.getChannelConfig(peer) will not be rebuilt, please use event service to get block from peer; or get it from orderer

 ## Entry Points
 - `peer.js` work as [endorser] and [eventer]